slavrinc/DenialAppealSystem/README.md

 *	Allow for more effective patient service advocacy
 *	Allow the billing specialist more time to focus on their other responsibilities

-Please review the WhitePaper.pdf file for additional user information.
+Please review the WhitePaper.docx file for additional user information.